Derby Works: The Roundhouse

 After determined campaigning by heritage groups, the original North Midland roundhouse, with the original Midland Railway offices and the original Midland Counties workshop, was spared.
 (The Birmingham and Derby's workshops had been demolished around 1870.)
 Though Grade 2 listed, they became more and more derelict.
 There was talk for a while of Waterman Railways taking them over.
 However, in 2006 it was bought from the city council for £1 by Derby College, which planned to spend £36 million to restore it for use as a college campus, with grants from the Heritage Lottery Fund and the East Midlands Development Agency.
 The campus opened to students in September 2009.
-Tours of the Roundhouse are available throughout the year Roundhouse Tours.
+Tours of the Roundhouse are available throughout the year.

 Although the locomotive works is no more, railway work is carried on elsewhere in the city by a number of private companies.
-The Litchurch Lane Carriage Works has continued in production and, as of 2021 builds electric multiple units under its present owner Alstom.
+The Litchurch Lane Carriage Works builds electric multiple units under its present owner Alstom.